zhouyl/flowblade/docs/components/layout/scroll-area.md

 # ScrollArea

 Scrollable container with customizable scrollbar behavior.
 ScrollArea provides a flexible container for displaying scrollable content with support for fixed heights and comprehensive style props.
+Perfect for scrollable content and fixed-height containers.

 ## Props